‘Twas two days before Christmas and all ’round the world, we creatures were stirring…

 Christmas Eve and Christmas Day, Paris is taken over by oysters.

 You see pickup trucks filled with them, and, on the street corners, vendors sitting behind tablesful for sale.
-All Parisians indulge in the treat, many storing them outside on their windowsills.
+All Parisians indulge in the treat this time of year, many storing them outside on their windowsills.

 In Ireland—The Christmas Swim

 “Swim” is a bit of a misnomer.
 There is no particular distance that you need to cover, nor any agreed-upon duration you must stay in the water.
-You simply join the crowd of people running toward and then into the water (cheered on by well-wrapped-up spectators), screaming as their bodies hit the ice-cold sea.
+You simply join the crowd of people running toward and then into the water (cheered on by well-bundled spectators), screaming as their bodies hit the ice-cold sea.